Grace E. Harris Hall, Fifth Floor

 University College offers first-year students an innovative, cohort-based first-year seminar experience, UNIV 111 and UNIV 112, designed around critical thinking, curiosity and shared learning opportunities.
 By providing students with a common experience, these courses help make the first year of college more engaging and meaningful, providing a strong foundation for further learning at VCU and beyond.
 A third course, UNIV 200, follows this first-year seminar and has a special focus on inquiry and the craft of argument.
 UNIV 200 empowers students to ask great questions and build well-researched, carefully argued answers in an academic learning context.

-University College is also the home of the interdisciplinary studies program, offering the Bachelor of Interdisciplinary Studies degree program for students who want to design their own majors, either by combining two minors or by working with B.I.S. and other VCU faculty to build a completely individualized major.
-A required introductory course, UNIV 301, and capstone course, UNIV 499, provides B.I.S. students with a creative, project-based opportunity to bring together all of their varied work within the interdisciplinary studies program.
+University College is also the home of the interdisciplinary studies program, offering the Bachelor of Interdisciplinary Studies for students who want to design their own majors, either by combining two minors or by working with program faculty and other VCU faculty to build a completely individualized major.
+A required introductory course, UNIV 301, and capstone course, UNIV 499, provide B.I.S. students with a creative, project-based opportunity to bring together all of their varied work within the interdisciplinary studies program.
 The University College also houses the interdisciplinary career readiness skills minor and the academic courses of the Transform living-learning program.

 Goals and objectives of University College